Sign In Register

 Safety Score1.0 / 5.0

-Fairfax has an average annual temperature of 65°F (18°C).
+Fairfax enjoys a temperate climate with an average annual temperature of 65°F (18°C).
 Winters average 49°F in January while summers reach 84°F in July.
-Annual precipitation is 6.7 inches.
+The area gets 330 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 6.7 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 48.
+The city sits at an elevation of 408 feet.

 Temperature